uwmadisoncals/cals-main-plugins/nextgen-gallery/readme.txt

 * NEW: 	   Russian (ru_RU) language thanks to SnakeD3
 * NEW: 	   Spanish (es_ES) language thanks to Andrew Kurtis at WebHostingHub
 * Changed: Updated Czech language thanks to Separatista; additional thanks to Martin Krizek for the original translation who was mistakenly unaccredited
-* Changed: "Upgrade to Pro" WordPress gallery plugin page has new design, includes NextGEN Plus
+* Changed: "Upgrade to Pro" page has new design, advertises for NextGEN Plus
 * Changed: Basic Albums templates now given the image counter P element the class 'ngg-album-gallery-image-counter' (by user request)
 * Changed: Gallery widgets now apply height:auto to their element; fixes compatibility with some themes
 * Changed: Random galleries should be substantially faster now (1000% or more for large image tables)